Iron Maiden discography

 Dickinson and Smith returned to the band in 1999, and a new album, Brave New World, was issued in 2000.
 Three years later, Dance of Death was released.
 In 2006 they released A Matter of Life and Death, which received, along with their two previous studio releases, a gold certification by the BPI.
 In 2010, Iron Maiden issued The Final Frontier, which was positively received by critics, and debuted at No. 1 in over twenty-eight countries, including the United Kingdom.
 Their sixteenth studio effort, The Book of Souls, was released on 4 September 2015 and became their fifth UK No. 1 album.
-The band’s seventeenth and most recent album Senjutsu was released in 2021 Iron Maiden and topped the charts in multiple countries.
+The band’s seventeenth and most recent album Senjutsu was released in 2021 and topped the charts in multiple countries.
 Iron Maiden are considered one of the most influential and successful heavy metal bands in history, with The Sunday Times reporting in 2017 that the band have sold well over 100 million copies of their albums worldwide, despite little radio or television support.
-As of 2023 Iron Maiden have sold over 130 mln copies of their albums worldwide.
-According to MD Daily Record all audio-visual catalogue of the band has sold in over 200 million copies worldwide, including regular albums, singles, VHS', DVDs and all compilations.
+As of 2023 Iron Maiden have sold over 130 million copies of their albums worldwide.
+According to MD Daily Record all audio-visual catalogue of the band has sold over 200 million copies worldwide, including regular albums, singles, VHS, DVDs, and compilations.
 By 2022 their releases have been certified Silver, Gold and Platinum around 600 times worldwide.